 Smart watches, smart glasses, printers, Apple TV, Microsoft Surface Hub—unified endpoint management is capable of managing a range of emerging IoT devices, in addition to your existing fleet of mobile devices and laptop computers.
 In the U.S., 14 million workers could be using smart glasses alone by 2025, expects Forrester.
 Your organization not only needs to be able handle that scale, but also the onboarding, security and integration challenges of putting augmented reality to work.

 Prepare your organization for enterprise wearables and things.
 Discover what unified endpoint management is all about.
-Learn how to modernize Windows 10 management at EUC Insights 2017.
+Learn how to modernize Windows 10 management at VMworld 2017.